nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 First Citizen:\nBefore we proceed any further, hear me speak...
 ```

 In some situations, this might be desirable; it essentially acts as document retrieval mechanism.
-For language generation though, we want to generate *new* Shakespeare.
-Thus, we need to think of a sampling algorithm which supports this.
+We want to generate *new* Shakespeare, however.
+Thus, we need to think of a new sampling algorithm which allows for novelty without hurting quality.

 ### Selective Back-off Interpolation Sampling

-This is an idea that I came up with which is a variant of **N-gram interpolation**.
-N-gram interpolation is where you mix the probability distributions of multiple n-grams models (ex. unigram, bigram, trigram, etc).
+This is the idea that I came up with which is a variant of **N-gram interpolation**.
+N-gram interpolation is when you mix the probability distributions of multiple n-grams models together (ex. from unigram, bigram, trigram, etc).

-In my algorithm, we will select $k$ n-grams to interpolate.
+In my algorithm, we select $k$ n-grams to interpolate.
 To select which ones:
 1. **First, find the largest n-gram** which contains non-zero probabilities.
 This $n$ will have $m$ appearances in the dataset (most likely $m=1$).
-2. **Then, back-off** until the next $n$ has a **new $m$ which is greater than the previously seen $m$** (and thus has a different probability distribution).
+2. **Then, back-off** until the next $n$ has a new $m$ **which is greater than the previously seen** $m$ (and thus has a different probability distribution).
 3. **Repeat $k$ times** and **combine these $k$ probability distributions** (with exponential weight decay or something similar).

-This gives us a distribution that's heavily weighted toward the longest context (capturing Shakespearean style) but enriched with vocabulary from shorter contexts (preventing verbatim copying).
+This gives us a distribution that's heavily weighted toward the longest context (biasing towards larger $n$) but allows for diversity from shorter contexts (to preventing verbatim copying).

 ```python
 # Pseudocode of sampling algorithm